 Crohn's Disease

-Chron’s disease is a type of inflammatory bowel disease that involves the digestive tract.
-Crohn's disease usually involves the lower portion of the small intestine, or ileum, but it can affect any part of the digestive tract, from the mouth to the anus.
+Crohn's disease is an inflammatory bowel disease that involves the digestive tract.
+Involved areas of the intestinal tract are mainly the lower small bowel or ileum and colon or large intestine, followed in frequency by either pure small bowel disease or colonic disease; but can affect any area of the GI tract from the mouth to the anus.
 The inflammation extends deep into the lining of the affected organ.
 The inflammation can cause pain and can make the intestines empty frequently, resulting in diarrhea.
 For more information visit http://www.ccfa.org.

 Irritable Bowel Syndrome